SHAHMACP/Statistics-for-Data-Science/Factor Analysis/Factor Analysis.md

 ---
 ## Advantages of Factor Analysis

-1.Both objective and subjective attributes can be used.
+1. Both objective and subjective attributes can be used.

 2.It can be used to identify the hidden dimensions or constraints which may or may not be apparent from direct analysis.

 3.It is not extremely difficult to do and at the same time it's inexpensive and gives accurate results.

-4.There is flexibility in naming and using dimensions.
+4. There is flexibility in naming and using dimensions.

 ---